23

 Here’s the deal:

-In the 1980s, $250 per assignment was great.
+In the 1980s, $250 per assignment might have been okay.
 But over the past 25 years, something strange has happened.
-The cost of running a photo business, not to mention the cost of living, has gone up a wee bit.
+The cost of running a photo business, not to mention the cost of living, has gone up a bit.

 Did I mention that the cost of living has gone up?
 According to the Bank of Canada, from 1985 to 2009, the Consumer Price Index increased 83%.
 This means that $250 in 1985 is now worth $457 in 2009, and that accounts for inflation only.

 Photographers are not magicians.
 They cannot charge below profit, let alone below cost.
-If they do, then the only magic trick they will accomplish is making their business disappear.
+If they do, then the only magic trick they will accomplish is to make their business disappear.

 css.php